Pingtung Performing Arts Center

 The Pingtung Performing Arts Center (屏東演藝廳 (屏东演艺厅, Píngdōng Yǎnyìtīng)) is a performance center in Pingtung City, Pingtung County, Taiwan.
-The performing arts center is Southern Taiwan’s first county/city-level concert hall with a pipe organ.
-Built by the Alexander Schuke Potsdam Orgelbau company in 2013, the bamboo organ has 3 manuals, 45 stops and 2,793 pipes.
+The performing arts center is Southern Taiwan's first county/city-level concert hall with a pipe organ.
+Built by Alexander Schuke Potsdam Orgelbau in 2013, the bamboo organ has 3 manuals, 45 stops and 2,793 pipes.

 History

 The construction of the arts center began in 2007.
 It was then opened on 27 September 2014.

 Architecture

 The arts center consists of music hall, multipurpose theater and open air plaza with a capacity of 1,200 audiences.
 The building is designed with Southern Taiwan architectural style.

 Transportation

 The arts center is accessible within walking distance east of Pingtung Station of Taiwan Railway.